Apryed/CleanUp-Steam-Fixer/README.md

 # CleanUp-Steam-Fixer ( Windows Only )
 Delete old unused Steam Files, fix steam Service, implement various fixes for VAC Authentication Error in CSGO, check Windows for inconsistencies ( And fix them ) and Updates.

+## Will it FULLY FIX my problem?
+While it is not 100% guarantee it will fix your problem, it is definitely one of the easiest ways to check multiple problems at once.
+But most of the cases are contained here, so I am confident it will be fixed.

 # What's the use?
 Steam becomes corrupted and bulky with the passing of time ( Either by Updates, wrong system shutdowns, system errors, friends -or ourself- changing profile picture too much and so on ).
 Sometimes we get ["VAC AUTHENTICATION ERROR"](https://support.steampowered.com/kb_article.php?ref=2117-ILZV-2837) on CSGO - Don't know about other games.